davidxmoody/davidxmoody.com/src/posts/2015-05-25-publishing-my-first-npm-package.md

 Although I have released everything I've ever made on [GitHub](https://github.com/davidxmoody), I had never created anything which other people could *actually use*.

 I wanted to change that.
-This is the story of how I published my first npm package and what I learned along the way.
+This is the story of how I published my [first npm package](https://www.npmjs.com/package/metalsmith-broken-link-checker) and what I learned along the way.

-TODO put links to GitHub/npm right here?

 ## The problem I wanted to solve